 Here’s what I would recommend packing for a trip to Paris in the Spring or Summer for men.

-1. The Perfect White T-Shirt
+1. The Perfect White T-Shirt for Paris

 Nothing says French effortless style like a crisp white tee.
 Marine Layer’s Signature Crew Tee offers that soft, broken-in feel with just the right amount of drape.